yankils/hello-world/README.md

 # maven-project

-This is a simple Maven Project
+It is a simple Maven Project